XVincentX/vncz/about.md

 ![](https://i.imgur.com/BmGT3uE.jpg)

-I play the classic guitar since I was 15 years old and, like [Fernando Sor](https://en.wikipedia.org/wiki/Fernando_Sor) and [Francisco Tarrega](https://en.wikipedia.org/wiki/Francisco_T%C3%A1rrega), I do not have nails on right hand.
+I've played the classic guitar since I was 15 years old and, like [Fernando Sor](https://en.wikipedia.org/wiki/Fernando_Sor) and [Francisco Tarrega](https://en.wikipedia.org/wiki/Francisco_T%C3%A1rrega), I've never had nails on right hand.
 That brought me a lot of problems with my teachers while studying at National Conservatory, but I was always able to win the battle.
+I graudated in late 2014.

-I own a great Bernabé M-10, built in 2006
+I own a great Bernabé M-10, built in 2006.
+Unfortunately I do not use it anymore.

 ![](https://i.imgur.com/JAyjOTu.jpg)